When do I need to obtain a building permit?

 The Building Survey includes an on-site inspection and a written report performed and prepared by City staff.
 While the Building Survey is not intended to identify all code deficiencies within a building, it is intended to identify some of the major costs that might be associated with a change in use, remodel or addition to a building.
 The cost for obtaining a Building Survey is updated annually and may be obtained by calling City Hall at 707-938-3681.
 Click on the following link for a Building Survey Application Form.

-The installation of any new wood-burning appliance (i.e. fireplaces and wood stoves) within the City of Sonoma is prohibited unless:
+The installation of any new wood-burning appliance (i.e. fireplaces and wood stoves) within a building in the City of Sonoma where no wood burning appliance previously existed is prohibited.

 For more information, see the handout titled "Wood Burning Appliance Regulations."